Study: AudioEye detects up to 2.5x more issues than other tools

 What are ADA Compliance Software and Services?

-ADA compliance software and services are tools and solutions that help businesses ensure their websites and digital content meet accessibility standards enforced by the ADA.
+ADA compliance software is a tool or service that helps ensure websites and digital content comply with the ADA's accessibility standards.
 These solutions identify and fix barriers that prevent people with disabilities from accessing online information or completing tasks.

 ADA compliance software often includes automated scanning tools that test your site against Web Content Accessibility Guidelines(opens in a new tab) (WCAG) and highlight common accessibility issues.

-Services, on the other hand, typically provide human expertise — such as accessibility audits, hands-on testing, assistive technology technologies like screen readers, and professional remediation of code and content.
+Services, on the other hand, typically provide human expertise, such as accessibility audits, hands-on testing, assistive technology testing (including with screen readers), and professional code or content fixes.

 What Accessibility Issues are Identified with ADA Compliance Software and Services?

-ADA compliance requires a holistic approach — more complex accessibility issues require human judgment and intervention, which can be missed by accessibility testing tools.
+ADA compliance requires a holistic approach.
+More complex accessibility issues require human judgment and intervention, which automated accessibility testing tools may miss.

 While automated ADA compliance software can quickly flag common problems like missing alt text, poor color contrast, or broken links, only accessibility experts can accurately evaluate issues such as keyboard navigation, logical reading order, form labeling, and whether interactive elements work with assistive technologies like screen readers.